abisop/nuttx-docs/en/guides/nestedinterrupts.md

     exit (making sure that interrupts are disabled in each case because incrementing and decrementing are not usually atomic operations).
-2. At the lowest level, there is usually some assembly language logic that will switch from the user's stack to a special interrupt level stack.
+2. At the lowest level, there is usually some assembly language logic that will switch from the user\'s stack to a special interrupt level stack.
 This behavior is controlled `CONFIG_ARCH_INTERRUPTSTACK`.
 The logic here would have to change in the following way: If `g_nestlevel` is zero then behave as normal, switching from the user